tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/常见问题/其他问题_intl_en.md

 A region is the geographical area where a physical data center is located.
 Currently, Tencent Cloud International SMS supports two regions: Singapore and Frankfurt (Europe).
 Regions are fully isolated from each other, which means data cannot be stored across regions but in the local region.
 We suggest you select a region according to the data storage requirements in different regions.
 The features and prices of SMS services in each region are the same, but the data is not interconnected.
 Only the approved signatures and templates can be copied across regions.

 ### How can I select a suitable region?
 The features and prices of SMS services in each region are the same, but regions are fully isolated from each other, which means data cannot be stored across regions but in the local region.
 You are recommended to select a region according to the data storage requirements in different regions.
 For example, select Frankfurt (Europe) if your users are in the EU.
 You can switch regions on the title bar in the SMS console or specify the `region` field through APIs.
-For more information, see [region list](https://intl.cloud.tencent.com/document/api/382/40466?lang=en#region-list).
+For more information, see [Region List](https://intl.cloud.tencent.com/document/api/382/40466?lang=en#region-list).